Jeti Specbos 1211 Broadband Spectroradiometer

 ChromaPure Professional Calibration Software

-ChromaPure is one of the newest and most dynamic professional calibration software suites available to video engineers today.
+ChromaPure is one of the newest and most dynamic professional calibration software suites available to video engineers.
 It is an invaluable tool which utilizes and integrates all of our calibration equipment to provide data on the display device.

-ChromaPure is what controls and drives the PR-650 and Hubble meters.
-It displays their readings on the PC screen, providing the calibrator with quantitative information on exactly what the display is doing.
+ChromaPure is what controls and drives the spectroradiometers (Jeti Specbos and Photo Research) and colorimeter (Klein).
+The software displays readings from the instruments on the PC screen, providing the calibrator with quantitative information on exactly what the display is doing.
 ChromaPure may be used in the calibration of such parameters as grayscale, gamma, color, color gamut, and much more.
 It can also be used in auto-calibration mode with a Lumagen Radiance processor to perform a 125 point calibration.

 At the end of your calibration ChromaPure will also be used to generate reports on your calibration.
 Typically both before and after calibration reports will be provided.
 This way you will know quantitatively where your display came from and just how accurate it is after the work is done.